masc-ucsc/docs/docs/pyrope/06c-pipelining.md

 ## Retiming

 The registers manually inserted with the `reg` directive are preserved and annotated so that synthesis retiming can not change them.
+This means that by default register can not be duplicated or logic can move around.

 A register can be marked with the `retime` flag, in which case the synthesis